logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/ldap/configure-server.md

 # Configure Server for LDAP and Kerberos

 ## Introduction
-LDAP and Kerberos integration need some configuration in the [Karamel](https://github.com/logicalclocks/karamel-chef) cluster definition used to deploy your Hopsworks cluster.
+LDAP and Kerberos integration need some configuration in the helm charts for your cluster definition used to deploy your Hopsworks cluster.
 This tutorial shows an administrator how to configure the application server for LDAP and Kerberos integration.